-As is apparent from the above table, K-12 enrollment has declined considerably over the past six years (1,042 in 2010-11 to 895 this year; -147 students/-14.1%) and is projected to continue to decline through 2022-23 (-121 students/-13.5%).
+As is apparent from the above table, K-12 enrollment has declined considerably over the past six years (1,042 in 2010-11 to 895 in 2015-16; -147 students/-14.1%) and is projected to continue to decline through 2022-23 (-123 students/-13.7%).
 The majority of the enrollment reduction will occur at the middle and high school levels while the two elementary schools will remain relative steady.

 The recent decline in school district enrollment and the projected decline in future school district enrollment is not surprising in considering the overall Otsego County population trends.
-As Graph 1 below shows, the total county population increased from 2000 to 2005 then began to decline, however the actual number of fewer residents is relatively small.
+As the graph below shows, the total county population increased from 2000 to 2005 then began to decline slowly but steadily.